 Use your Visa, MasterCard, Maestro or Cirrus card to withdraw cash from one of the branches of Mitsubishi UFJ Bank.

 You can use your Visa, MasterCard, Maestro or Cirrus card at branches of SMBC Banks.

-Japan's four major airports—Narita Airport Haneda Airport Chubu Centrair International Airport and Kansai International Airport — have ATMs where cash can be dispensed.
+Japan's four major airports—Narita Airport Haneda Airport Chubu Centrair International Airport and Kansai International Airport — have ATMs.
 ATM service fees may be charged when withdrawing money, depending on the hour or day.

 Foreign currency can usually be exchanged at exchange counters, banks, and some hotels, and World Currency Shops are dotted around the country.
 Exchange rates fluctuate daily in accordance with financial market trends.
 Currency that can be exchanged depends on the exchange counter.

 Research the currency exchange options at the airport that you are flying into—Narita Airport (Chiba, Tokyo) , Haneda Airport (Tokyo) , New Chitose Airport (Hokkaido) , Chubu Centrair International Airport (Aichi) , Kansai International Airport (Osaka) , Fukuoka Airport , Naha Airport (Okinawa) .

 You can also exchange foreign currency at major banks.
 Branches generally have convenient locations—often in front of train stations—however, be aware that many close at 3 p.m.
 Research the major banks in Japan—The Bank of Tokyo-Mitsubishi UFJ , Mizuho Bank , Sumitomo Mitsui Banking Corporation —and the Japan Post Bank .